TimothyFDavison/timothyfdavison.github.io/_posts/2024-10-30-howmuchlocal.markdown

 the correct dosage and provides a green/yellow/red assessment on the accuracy of the user's estimate.

-To assist the user with their thinking, optional elements below the main section provide a dosage table for each type of anesthetic, a dynamically updated formula for the correct answer, and a calculator function.
+To assist the user with their thinking, optional elements below the main section provide a dosage table for each type of anesthetic, a dynamically updated formula for the dosing amount, and a limited calculator function.

-Users' accuracy and response times are tracked via graphs displayed in the "Show Progress" element of the sidebar to evaluate improvement.
+Users' accuracy and response times are tracked via graphs displayed in the "Show Progress" element of the sidebar.
 Users may also toggle which anesthetics are included in their assessment via the "Update Settings" button.
 A list of educational references supporting the repetition and retrieval educational methodologies is provided on the interface.

 ### Code
 All code can be found on my Github [here](https://github.com/TimothyFDavison/How-Much-Local).
-The application is built on Streamlit and persistently deployed on the Streamlit Commmunity Cloud.
-It can be viewed live [here](https://howmuchlocal.streamlit.app).
+The application is built on Streamlit and persistently deployed on the Streamlit Commmunity Cloud - it can be viewed live [here](https://howmuchlocal.streamlit.app).